 We often hear of heart-wrenching stories that tug at our heartstrings, but what happens when it is your spouse is being diagnosed with the Big C, and when fear and a sense of helplessness strikes you hard?

 Suriia, 47 years old, is a devoted husband to his wife, Sarojini.
-Saronjini was diagnosed with a series of illnesses including advanced metastatic ovarian cancer, 6 years after she was first hit with abdominal discomfort back in 2010.
-She underwent various thorough checks in a government hospital, but tests did not reveal that she was suffering from something more severe than just abdominal pain.
-The couple gave their all, in hope of finding a cure for the persistent pain, until a news finally came crashing into their world in December 2016 – Sarojini was diagnosed with ovarian cancer and only has 30% chance of surviving from her aggressive form of cancer - the greatest hurdle in both their lives.
+Saronjini was diagnosed with a series of illnesses including advanced metastatic ovarian cancer 6 years after she was first hit with abdominal discomfort back in 2010.
+She underwent various thorough checks in a government hospital, but tests did not reveal that she was suffering from something more severe than abdominal pain.
+The couple gave their all, in hope of finding a cure for the persistent pain, until the news finally came crashing into their world in December 2016 – Sarojini was diagnosed with ovarian cancer and only has 30% chance of surviving the aggressive form of cancer - the greatest hurdle in both their lives.

 In January 2017, Sarojini underwent surgery to remove her womb completely and even had severe retina complications.
-Suriia told us that her it pains him deeply to know that she is in constant, agonizing pain every single day.
+Suriia told us that her it pains him deeply to know that she is in constant, agonizing pain everyday.
 Her weight has also plunged from 76kg to 36kg.

 Help Needed – Give Hope

-Even with his gross salary of S$3,600 per month, Suriia is unable to sustain the huge financial burden that battling cancer has taken on them , especially when each chemotherapy treatment costs them around S$16,000.
-Although their insurance will pay 70% of the bill, the balance 30% which amounts to S$4,800 has to be paid in cash by them after Suriia’s Medifund has been wiped out.
-Over the years, they have also incurred medical arrears which add up to close to S$6,200.
+Even with his gross salary of S$3,600 per month, Suriia is unable to sustain the huge financial burden that battling cancer has taken on them , especially when each chemotherapy treatment costs around S$16,000.
+Although their insurance will pay 70% of the bill, the balance 30%, which amounts to S$4,800, has to be paid in cash by them as Suriia’s Medifund has been wiped out.
+Over the years, they have also incurred medical arrears which add up to nearly S$6,200.
 On top of this, Suriia has to pay for the family's living arrears, including putting food on the table for their 19-year-old school going son.

 Quoting Suriia, “I want her to have hope and fight it, hope will bring miracle.
 My son and I can’t afford to lose her.
 She is the love of our lives, in fact she is the reason why I am alive.
 To them it is just a person but to me she is everything”.